KislyjKisel/yoga.lean/README.md

 * All nodes and configs must be freed manually, use-after-free and double-free will cause IO errors
 * Uses a submodule to build Yoga, can be run manually using `lake run buildYoga`
+* Use option `skipTests` when using as a dependency.